Running Awk

 The distinction between file name arguments and variable-assignment

-arguments is made when awk is about to open the next input file.
+is about to open the next input file.

 At that point in execution, it checks the "file name" to see whether

-it is really a variable assignment; if so, awk sets the variable
+it is really a variable assignment; if so, awk

 instead of reading a file.